Participants in traditional attire at a Japanese tea ceremony, learning matcha-making techniques.

 Additional information

-• For children under 7–8 years old who select the kimono option, a yukata will be provided instead of a kimono.
+• For young guests under 7–8 years old selecting the kimono option, a yukata will be provided instead of a kimono.

 Licensed tea master instructing guest on matcha whisking near Kyoto’s Golden Pavilion.